-Academic Support Centers (ASC) provide a variety of instructional support programs and services to help you make satisfactory academic progress.
-The ASCs combine personal attention with computer-assisted instruction in an environment where students, faculty and staff collaborate to ensure student success.
-ASC attendance is required if you are enrolled in developmental math, reading or writing courses.
-The following educational support programs are available for your use:
+The Academic Support Center (ASC) provides a variety of instructional support programs and services to help students make satisfactory academic progress.
+The ASC, located on all campuses, combines personal attention with computer-assisted instruction in an environment where students, faculty and staff collaborate to ensure student success.
+ASC attendance may be required if one is enrolled in developmental math, reading or writing courses.
+The following educational support programs are available for student use:

 Supplemental Instruction (SI) – SI is an internationally recognized academic support program offering regularly scheduled study sessions for traditionally difficult courses.
-Students who have previously taken the course and demonstrated academic competency in the subject area lead study sessions.
+Students, who have previously taken the course and demonstrated academic competency in the subject area, lead the study sessions.

-TRIO Student Support Services* - Housed in the Academic Support Center, TRIO offers counseling, tutoring, cultural enrichment and transfer assistance to help eligible students stay in college until earning a degree and/or transferring to a four-year college or university.
-TRIO support and assistance are especially designed to improve academic performance, increase grade point averages and facilitate transfer.
+* - Housed in the Academic Support Center, TRIO offers counseling, tutoring, cultural enrichment and transfer assistance to help eligible students stay in college until earning a degree and/or transferring to a four-year college or university.
+TRIO support and assistance are designed to improve academic performance, increase grade point averages, and facilitate transfer.

 *Federally funded programs.
 Participants must meet eligibility criteria.

 College can be challenging, especially for first-time students.
-Visit one of the Academic Support Centers, where professional learning specialists and peer tutors can assist you.
-The wide variety of free instructional support programs and services offered at the ASCs will help to ensure your academic success.
-Please visit the Academic Support Center website at www.DaytonaState.edu/ASC for updated information on services provided, or email ASC@Daytonastate.edu.
-You can also visit or call any of the ASC centers:
+Visit one of the Academic Support Centers where professional learning specialists and peer tutors can assist you.
+The wide variety of free instructional support programs and services offered at the ASC will help to ensure your academic success.
+Please visit the Academic Support Center website at www.DaytonaState.edu/ASC for updated information on services provided or email ASC@DaytonaState.edu.
+You can also visit or call an ASC at our regional campuses:

 New Smyrna Beach-Edgewater Campus – Academic Hall (Bldg.
 2), Rm.104